 An uncontested divorce occurs when the parties both agree on how all outstanding issues are to be dealt with.

-During the divorce process, the number of issues to be resolved prior to receiving a divorce varies from one family to another.
+During the uncontested divorce process in Calgary, the number of issues to be resolved prior to receiving a divorce varies from one family to another.
 If there are children of the marriage, and they are still children of the marriage pursuant to the Divorce Act, then the parties need to resolve child custody and parenting arrangements for the children.
 Child support is also an issue that needs to be resolved prior to being granted the divorce.
 Some families will have property or spousal support (also known as alimony) to determine a resolution prior to a court granting the parties a divorce.

 If there is an agreement on all of these issues, then the parties can apply for an uncontested divorce.
 Uncontested divorces are often cheaper and quicker than contested divorces, as little to no further negotiation is required to resolve the outstanding issues that are barring the granting of a divorce.